VeriDevOps/RQCODE/src/main/java/rqcode/stigs/win10/Readme.md

     private static final String REGISTRY_ROOT = "HKLM:";

-    Conditions for PowerShell scripts is implemeted in class:
+    Conditions for PowerShell scripts is implemeted in the class:

-    private static final String COMMAND_BODY
+    private static final String COMMAND_BODY;

     In order to check the conditions of STIG we run class to request PowerShell script: